Emrys-Hong/istd50043_labs/homework/README.md

 * [Q2].
 Find the top 3 days of the week with the longest average arrival delay.
 Print name of the day, and average delay.

 * [Q3].
-Find the names of airlines that operate more than 1000 flights per day.
+Find the names of airlines that operate more than 1000 flights in one day (any day).
+For example, the result may contain an airline that only on the 3rd day of the month has > 1000 flights, but for the rest of the month has < 1000 flights per day.

 * [Q4].
 Find the total departure delay per airline over the entire dataset.
 Print out airline name and the delay.